hudikhq/hoodik/README.md

 Our application supports either `Sqlite` or `Postgres` databases. `Sqlite` is enabled by default and will create a database file in your `DATA_DIR`, so it functions right out of the box.
 If you prefer, you can also use an external `Postgres` database - you'd just need to supply the `DATABASE_URL` for your `Postgres` connection.

+**Please take note: The databases used with Hoodik are not interchangeable.
+Should you decide to switch from one database to another after you've started using the application, this could result in potential loss of all your data.**

 # Configuration

 For a more detailed application configuration, please see our [environment example](./.env.example).